 - + How do employers with full-time and part-time employees know whether they're required to offer health insurance?

-Once the federal calculation for full-time equivalent employees is finalized, all employers will want to determine whether they have at least 50 full-time equivalent employees.
-Penalties have been delayed a year, and will not be assessed until January 1, 2016 against employers with at least 50 full-time equivalent employees not offering health coverage in 2015, and will only be assessed if an employee gets the premium tax credit.
+Penalties for employers were delayed a year, and will not be assessed until January 1, 2016 against employers with at least 50 full-time equivalent employees not offering health coverage in 2015, and will only be assessed if an employee gets the premium tax credit.
 However, employers are advised to seek professional guidance.
 The rules are complicated.

 - + Are small employers who decide to buy health insurance for their employees required to do so through the Health Insurance Marketplace?